Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 Operational Complexity

 Cloud AI: The provider handles infrastructure.
 Your team focuses on application logic, prompt engineering, and business integration.
 When something breaks, you open a support ticket.
-The trade-off is less control — you cannot optimize what you do not operate.
+The trade-off is less control—you cannot optimize what you do not operate.
+This maps directly to the POC-to-production gap—the teams that fail at self-hosted deployment are usually the ones that underestimated operational complexity during the proof-of-concept phase.

 Verdict: Cloud for teams without dedicated ML infrastructure engineers.
 Self-hosted only if you have (or will hire) MLOps capability.